AyoubHisoka14/travelApp/Readme.md

 #### Travels:

 - The User can create new Travels, specifying them with a Name, image, Start date and End Date.
 Each Travel can have many Destinations and Participants.
 Travels could be created and deleted in the Travels-Page, and when clicking on a specific Page, all informations about this travel including its destinations and participants gets displayed in the Travels Details Page.
+In the Travel Details Page, the User can add new Destinations, and new or already existing Participants.
 The User can also do a search in the Travels Page.
 With two options for the search, name and/or Start Date, the displayed travels gets filtered.

 #### Destinations: